vcheplygina/fyp2024/assignment_midway.md

 All students must contribute to segmenting images.
 Create segmentations of these **by hand** with LabelStudio.
 You are allowed to use another program, but your annotation must follow the same format and be compatible with LabelStudio.

+If an image is too low quality, you can skip it, but try to have at least 100 annotated images in total.

 Place all your annotations into a separate groupXX_masks directory.
 The filenames must have the same format.

 Create a file groupXX_imageids.csv where you keep track of which annotator (by their annotator ID) annotated the image, and that image's filename.